Civlac/SRWLED-Wiki/Home.md

 * Several FFT (frequency) reactive effects.
 * One or more new non-reactive 1D effects.
 * 2D effects.
-* UDP sync for sound reactive effects.
+* UDP sync for volume and FFT reactive effects.
 * Additional sliders for controlling effects.
 * 2D, and noise squelch and UDP sync settings in the UI.